April 30, 2021 6 min read

 One powerful remedy is to chew with a sugar-free gum containing xylitol for several minutes after meals and acid incidents.
 The chewing action, together with xylitol, really helps in stimulating the saliva flow needed to fortify your weakened teeth and to neutralize acids.

-Another approach is to use an essential oil blend that is specifically designed for maintaining oral health, such as our OraRestore Tooth and Gum Essential Oil Blend.
+Another approach is to use an essential oil blend that is specifically designed for maintaining oral health, such as our Essential Oil for Healthy Gums & Oral Care – Orarestore Blend.
 This blend works to control pH levels, bacterial overgrowth and to stimulate saliva production.
 It is super easy to use and to carry along, so makes a great friend for acid reflux sufferers.
 Just a few drops on your tongue and gums will help bring bacteria under control, stimulate saliva production and so assist in remineralization and acid moderation.

 So much for controlling the acid levels in your mouth, but what about helping to strengthen your teeth and repair the damage done by acids?
 The key is by returning lost minerals to the depleted enamel.